TJBChris/TRS-80Model12CardCage/README.md

 My YouTube videos for this project can be found here: https://youtube.com/playlist?list=PLNLZVk0TSZFJRB-gEgNvk96HBEzzWrhk3&si=kmpUlS4L6hQPK3qs

-This video also contains some detail on the caveats below.
+The videos also contains some detail on the caveats below.

 ## Differences from Tandy's Cage